microsoft/MR_RetailExperienceWorkshop/.md/2-setup-unity-project.md

     ![A screenshot of warning to fix OpenXR.](img/warning-fix-openxr.png)

-7. In the **OpenXR Project Validation window**, there are several issues listed.
+7. In the **OpenXR Project Validation window**, there may be several issues listed.
 Select the Fix All button.
 If you see an issue stating that "at least one interaction profile must be added", feel free to ignore this as this will be covered over the next few steps.

     ![A screenshot of selecting Fix All button.](img/fix-all-openxr.png)